kannankvs/md2/SAI_1.5 Release notes.md

 This release notes explains the new APIs that are introduced & changes done for various features for SAI1.5 release.

-# 1. NEW APIs Introduced In This Release
+# 1. New APIs Introduced In This Release

 1) TAM APIs
 2) NAT APIs